SuperFLEB/blender_addon_template/README.md

   * An operator with a whole bunch of panel components
   * An operator with a UIList, including sorting and filtering
   * A Preferences panel
+  * An Operator panel sub-panel
+  * A Properties panel (N panel)
   * A submenu

 ...and (if I forgot to update this Readme) more!

-## What's not included, that I really ought to (i.e., the todo-list)
+## What's not included, that I really ought to (i.e., the to-do list)

-* An N-panel example
-* A Properties panel example, maybe?
+* Make a Python script to do the setup
 * Some libs for/examples of loading external data
   * Simple, and clean-up-after-yourself loading

 ## How to use it

+1. Do all the Git stuff:
+   * Clone it
-1. Do all the Git stuff: Clone it off, remove the .git directory, and `git init` to make a new project.
+   * Make it yours!
+Remove the `.git` directory, and `git init` to make a new project.
 2. In your IDE/editor of choice, do a few global replaces:
    ```
         untitled_blender_addon  -> Operator prefix and some file naming
         UntitledBlenderAddon    -> Class/variable name prefix
+        UNTITLED_BLENDER_ADDON  -> bl_idname prefix
         Simple Operator         -> The name for the simple operator
         UIList Operator         -> The name for the UIList demo operator
         Untitled Blender Addon  -> The full name of the addon